cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

 As these entries are created, they are taken up by the *SparkPageRankProgram*, which goes through the entries, calculates page rank and tabulates results in another ObjectStore Dataset, *ranks*.

-Once the application completes, you can query the *ranks* Dataset by using the ``rank`` method of the *RanksProcedure*.
+Once the application completes, you can query the *ranks* Dataset by using the ``rank`` endpoint of the *RanksService*.
-It will send back a JSON-formatted result with page rank based on the ``url`` parameter.
+It will send back a string result with page rank based on the ``url`` query parameter.

 Let's look at some of these elements, and then run the Application and see the results.